Carolusian/learn-prog-lang/rust/notes.md

 ### Ch15: Smart Pointer

-- `Box::new(5)`: store data on head rather than stack without performance overhead
+- `Box::new(5)`: store data on heap rather than stack without performance overhead
   - unknow size during compilation
   - transfer ownership of large data without copying
   - want to own value of a particular trait rather than type